V35games/machine_learning/README.txt

 ================================================MACHINE LEARNING================================================
 This code has been borrowed from the following repository: https://github.com/Code-Bullet/Smart-Dots-Genetic-Algorithm-Tutorial.
 Please visit this repository to learn more.
 It has been modified by Vishay Vikar Prakash Singh, to be used for personal education purposes.
+This code was written in Processing Java, a simplified version of Java.
+For more information, please visit their website here: https://processing.org/download.
 ================================================MACHINE LEARNING================================================